ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 clients want.

 A proxy can use padding to reduce the effectiveness of traffic analysis.
+Padding is a capability provided by binary HTTP messages; see {{Section 3.8 of BINARY}}.

 A proxy that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.